 The neck is divided into four main compartments; vertebral, visceral, and a pair of vascular compartments.
 These compartments of the neck contain cervical vertebrae, the cervical part of the spinal cord, parts of the digestive and respiratory system, blood vessels, and nerves.
 Muscles of the neck are not included in the compartments of the neck but they form the triangles of the neck.

-As said above, the structure of the neck is decided into compartments and triangles.
+As said above, the structure of the neck is divided into compartments and triangles.

 The neck comprises four components.
 Each compartment has been named according to the structural content of that compartment.